computersarecool/willynolan.com/_posts/projects/2017-04-04-power-glove.md

     - p: 'The finished circuit diagram and final board design are shown in the second featured image.
-Once this was complete, adding a bluetooth module, accelerometer (for positional data) and accessing the Power Glove’s built-in bend sensors was a straightforward process.
-The featured video shows an early proof of concept.
+Once this was complete, adding a bluetooth module, accelerometer (for positional data) and accessing the Power Glove’s built-in bend sensors was a straightforward process.'

-Eventually I used this as a DJ controller and after a few shows was interviewed for the documentary
-<a href="https://thepowerofglove.com/">The Power of Glove</a>.'
+    - p: 'The featured video shows an early proof of concept.
+Eventually I used this as a DJ controller and after a few shows was interviewed for the documentary <a href="https://thepowerofglove.com/" class="nobreak">The Power of Glove</a>.'
 ---